Dark Mode Light Mode

 Circular Knitting

-knitting machines are used to make stretchable velvet this way.
+knitting machines are used to make stretchable velvet.
 This fabric is heat set to keep its shape and is therefore perfect for clothing such as dresses or loungewear.

 Main Types of Velvet Fabrics